Adult Piano Lessons

 Do you have an acoustic piano, digital piano or keyboard yet?

 If you don’t, you can buy or rent one from most local music stores or purchase online.
 You don’t need a full 88-weighted keyboard though (eventually it will come in hand but not necessary at first).
 A keyboard with 60 keys (or 5 octaves) will do just fine.

 How much time should I be practicing the Piano?

 Not as much time as you think for Adult Piano Lessons!

 If you have 15-20 minutes a day, 5 days a week (to start) you will be well on your way to learning the Piano as an Adult.

 Try a schedule of Monday to Friday after dinner for around 20 minutes and take the weekend off.
 Every day of practice is going to get you closer to your goal of playing the Piano!

 That said, the more challenging the pieces get, you will need to practice more.
-And the more the practice you do, the faster you’ll get to playing what you really want to play!
+And the more practice you do, the faster you’ll get to play what you want to play!